 Can I earn NAB Rewards on ATO payments?

 Unfortunately, like other NAB credit cards, you can’t earn NAB Rewards points when making payments to the Australian Taxation Office.

 What rewards can you redeem with NAB Rewards?

 - Frequent flyer partners.
-NAB Rewards credit cards let you transfer your NAB Rewards to three partner programs: Virgin Australia’s Velocity, Cathay Pacific Asia Miles and Air New Zealand’s Airpoints.
+NAB Rewards credit cards let you transfer your NAB Rewards to three partner programs: Virgin Australia’s Velocity, Cathay Pacific Asia Miles, Air New Zealand’s Airpoints and Singapore Airlines KrisFlyer.
 You can transfer your points in multiples of 3,000 but the exchange rates will vary depending on which program you’re transferring your points to.

 |Frequent flyer program||Exchange rate|